influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/configuration.md

 * Kapacitor
   - optional, but needed to create and use alerts in Chronograf

-> ***Note:*** Use the [Getting Started](/chronograf/v1.4/introduction/getting-started) guide to run through a quick start tutorial on configuring InfluxDB, Kapacitor, and Telegraf for use with Chronograf.
+> ***Note:*** Run through the [Getting Started](/chronograf/v1.4/introduction/getting-started) tutorial for a quick start on configuring InfluxDB, Kapacitor, and Telegraf for use with Chronograf.

 ## Starting the Chronograf service

-Chronograf can be started using the default configuration options, but you can use the environment variables and command line options to meet your requirements.
-To use authentication, you need to include any required options for supported OAuth 2.0 authentication providers.
+Chronograf can be started using the default configuration options, but the environment variables and command line options let you set OAuth 2.0 authentication and other options based on your requirements.

 **To start the Chronograf service:**